Home / blog / How To Decide If Group Travel Is Right For You

 Tip:Contact the tour operator to find out about the typical age of their groups and to what extent the tour program can be tailored to your capacities.

 13-19 days seems to be about right, but this depends very much on the destination – how far it is from your home country and how easily independent travel can be added to the group itinerary.
-My company is based in Australia, and so it makes little sense to travel to Europe or the United States for less than two weeks.
+If living in Australia, it makes little sense to travel to Europe or the United States for less than two weeks.
 In these destinations many travellers extend their group travel by adding independent travel at either before or after the tour, meaning that a group tour can be as short as 8-10 days.
-However other countries, such as Iran and Morocco are strictly ‘fly in/fly out’, meaning that the group tour should be at least 14 days.
+However other countries, such as Iran and Morocco are mostly ‘fly in/fly out’, meaning that the group tour should be at least 14 days.

 Tip:If your tour requires a long plane journey, think about how you can extend your travel and amortise the cost of the flight.
 Group tours can be tiring, so it often makes sense to arrive a few days early and get your bearings before launching into the tour program.

 Will I get any free time for individual discovery?

 ‘I’m not really a group traveller, but….’ or ‘I’m worried about being trapped with the group for the whole time’ – I can’t tell you how many conversations with potential travellers have started with these words over the years.
 If you can think for yourself and have even a slight sense of adventure, then it is essential that your tour includes at least some free time in each place.
 This could be in the form of free afternoons and evenings, or from having a long stay in a place, allowing you to dip out of scheduled group activities if required.
 To allow for individual discovery, it really helps if your hotel is well located and you are armed with enough information about the choices available.